3.2.1. Rules for drawing administrative units

 Draw borders in accordance with the general techniques for drawing composite polygonal items.

-Borders must be drawn in accordance with 2.7.1.
+Boundaries should be drawn in the way to be executed 2.7.1.
 General rules for drawing polygonal items

 - Draw administrative divisions based on information about official borders.
 Key information sources are:

 - General city maps (on the official site for that administration, including city planning management)

 - Various legal documents attesting to changes in division borders, to the re-categorization of villages as sub-districts or vice versa (on official websites)

 - Cadastral state maps (for example, the Rosreestr maps at http://pkk5.rosreestr.ru/).

 - Information about which villages and sub-districts are located within a given locality (see http://iqdq.ru/, for example)

 If there is no information about the location of an administrative border, then follow this advice: